 Zeina works as Head of Strategy at The Plant, an NYC-based real estate development company that specializes in transformative, adaptive-reuse projects.
 The Plant's flagship development will see a former coal-fired power plant on the Hudson River restored and revitalized as a global home for climate solutions.
 Previously, Zeina drove fundraising and M&A at an edtech company, made grants and impact investments, and ran a couple accelerators.

-Beck Kloss is currently SVP of Product for Endeavor, a global, publicly-traded sports, mediaand entertainment conglomerate.
+Beck Kloss is currently Chief Product Officer of Scribd, a series E e-book and audiobook subscription service.
 He was previously VP of Creator at Spotify helping artists live off their music and held a number of positions in product and technology at eBay, ultimately leading their 1B a year advertising business.
-Beck was the executive sponsor for Spotify’s acquisition of Soundbetter (music services marketplace) and led eBay’s integration of Hunch.
-Beck has served as a key decision-maker on more than 50 due diligence processes as the potential acquirer in spaces ranging from advertising platforms to creator economy.
+Beck has served as the executive sponsor for acquisitions and led eBay’s integration of Hunch.
+Beck was the key decision-maker on more than 50 due diligence processes as the potential acquirer in spaces ranging from advertising platforms to creator economy.

 Leigh has deep roots in the startup and investment communities with a background that spans the public and private markets as both a traditional and impact-focused investor and entrepreneur.
 Leigh now combines those experiences as Vice President of the Imagine H2O Accelerator Program, where she advises promising startups in an effort to build a more water resilient future.